 For nearly four decades, architects, engineers, construction contractors, and private owners have relied on his guidance to navigate various construction contract and delay claims, professional malpractice claims, change order disputes, property damage suits, building defect litigation, and construction site personal injury actions.
 Andy also litigates affirmative contract claims and provides extensive non-litigation consultation services such as contract review and risk management counseling.
 He currently serves as corporate counsel for numerous professional firms and construction contractors located throughout New Jersey.

-Andy has a Martindale-Hubbell "AV" rating, which is the highest rating awarded, and identifies a lawyer with "very high to preeminent legal ability and is a reflection of his expertise, experience, integrity and overall professional excellence."
-He is a member of the New Jersey State Bar Association's Construction Industry Section, and has appeared as a guest lecturer for the group.
-Andy has also been accepted as an affiliate member of the American Council of Engineering Companies of New Jersey.
+Andy is a member of the New Jersey State Bar Association's Construction Industry Section, and has appeared as a guest lecturer for the group.
+He is also an affiliate member of the American Council of Engineering Companies of New Jersey.
 Widely recognized as a leader in his field, he is consistently ranked by Chambers USA for his experience in construction disputes as well as in mediations and an arbitrations, with Chambers sources praising him as "one of the best in architect and engineer malpractice."
 In addition, Andy has been selected by peer review for inclusion in The Best Lawyers in America since 2009 in the Construction Law and Litigation - Construction areas, including as "Lawyer of the Year" in 2015, 2017, and 2020.
-He has been selected to the New Jersey Super Lawyers list since its inception in 2005 and among the "Top 100" in the State since 2018.
+In addition, he has been consistently selected for inclusion in New Jersey Super Lawyers each year since its inception in 2005 and among the "Top 100" in the State since 2018.